hound-search/hound/README.md

 go get github.com/hound-search/hound/cmds/...
 ```

-2. Create a [config.json](config-example.json) in a directory with your list of repositories.
+2. Create a [simple-config-example.json](config-examples/simple-config-example.json) in your local file directory.
+For simplicity, we just showed
+the simplest configuration for local file search only.
+(For a more hybrid solution, please refer to [config-example.json](config-examples/config-example.json))

+In the simple configuration file, we placed a tensorflow repo at `/home/rfan/tensorflow` path.

-3. Run the Hound server with `houndd` and you should see output similar to:
+3. Run the Hound server with `houndd -addr=localhost:6880 -conf <your config.json file>` and you should see output similar to:
 ```
 2015/03/13 09:07:42 Searcher started for statsd
 2015/03/13 09:07:42 Searcher started for Hound